balakarthikeyan/notes/questions/symfony.md

 Open your browser and navigate to localhost.
 ```

-Q1.
-What is Symfony?
-Ans: Symfony is a high-performance PHP framework that follows the Model-View-Controller (MVC) architectural pattern.
-It provides reusable components and libraries for accelerating the development process of web applications.

-Q2.
-Explain Symfony Bundles.
-Ans: Bundles are reusable packages or modules in Symfony that encapsulate functionality such as controllers, models, views, configuration files, and routes.
-They help in organizing code and promoting code reusability across different projects.

 Q3.
 Differentiate between Symfony 4 and Symfony 5.
 Ans: Symfony 4 introduced Flex, a new way of managing Symfony applications and bundles, making it more lightweight and customizable.
 Symfony 5 further improved performance and introduced new features like Mailer and HttpClient.